Spotify didn’t kill the radio star…you did. Yes, you – the all-powerful consumer with the buying power and limited attention span.

 In 2010, he established his own label, Pulse Soundworks to help unsigned artists push their music on digital platforms.

 Based on his experience, he emphasised that being a career musician requires full focus and more than just sideline hustle.

 He also observed that musicians who overlooked the financial and business aspect of playing music rarely made it big in the industry.

 “Everybody wants to be a rockstar or pop star.
 Everybody wants to be the face.
 This is simply not possible.
 Somebody has to do the thankless work behind the scenes.
 This is where the real money is, realistically.

 “If only 1 out of 1 million potential artists, make it, those really aren’t favourable odds.
 I hate to be the bearer of bad news, but it is what it is.

-He emphasised that simply insisting on songs to be played on radio or digital platform is not enough to create a sustainable and viable source of revenue.
+He emphasised that simply insisting on songs to be played on the radio or digital platforms is not enough to create a sustainable and viable source of revenue.

 “I strongly feel this is the wrong mindset to have.
 Yes, radio can help launch a career, but it’s by no means the be-all and end-all.
 Neither is Spotify or any other similar platform.

 “Musicians need to start looking away from streaming revenue as a means to sustainability.
 It’s simply not possible without a financial muscle in marketing.”

 Cover image: Malaysian band Nadir performs in China.